jamestonkin/ncreview/README.md

 #Guide to ncreview

 `ncreview` is a tool which allows users to produce interactive web-based comparisons between datastreams or summaries of a single datastream, providing information on netCDF data and metadata.
 The metadata part of the review is produced in a non-lossy way which preserves all metadata information present throughout each datastream.
 Numerical data is summarized with statistics like min, max, mean, n_missing, etc. for a summary interval which can be specified by the user at the command line.
-This interval defaults to a day unless the review spans less than ten days, in which case hourly samples are selected.

 ##Command Line Interface